JoshuaLampert/DispersiveShallowWater.jl/docs/src/overview.md

 of the primitive variables `q` at one node, and the `equations` as input and should return an `SVector` of any length as output.
 For a user defined conversion function, there should also exist a function `varnames(conversion, equations)` that returns a `Tuple` of the variable names used for labelling.
 The conversion function can, e.g., be [`prim2cons`](@ref) or [`waterheight_total`](@ref) if one only wants to plot the total water height.
 The resulting plot will have one subplot for each of the returned variables of the conversion variable.
-By default, the conversion function is just [`prim2phys`](@ref), i.e., the identity for most equations.
+By default, the conversion function is just [`prim2phys`](@ref), which computes the physical variables from the primitive ones, i.e., the identity for most equations.

 Plotting an animation over time can, e.g., be done by the following command, which uses `step` to plot the solution at a specific time step.